There are approximately 100 million cups of tea made a day in the UK. A small part of a person's day, but a significant one nonetheless.

 Benefits of a cup of tea:

-The UK has since been one of the world's largest tea drinkers, however, tradition isn’t the only reason tea continues to be one of the most popular drinks.
+The UK has long since been one of the world's largest tea drinkers, however, tradition isn’t the only reason tea continues to be one of the most popular drinks.
 Did you know that there are also many physical and mental benefits to having a cuppa?

 That’s right, a cup of tea is more than just a comforting drink, some of these benefits include:

-Many of our service users are elderly, and as we grow older, our vulnerability to loneliness greatly increases.
+Many of our service users are elderly, and as we grow older, our vulnerability to loneliness increases.
 Making a cup of tea for another person is a simple act of kindness that can go a long way.

 A study on loneliness in the UK revealed that 6-13% of people over the age of 65 reported feeling lonely 'all or most of the time'.
 Many of our service users fall into this category, and sometimes our carers may be the only source of interaction a service user has in a day.
 You can read more about how carer conversations are combating loneliness, along with tips to engage in meaningful conversations with service users.